-Attached to the north-western side of the main range is a series of buildings partly constructed against the side of the Norman motte.
+Attached to the north-western side of the main range are a series of buildings partly constructed against the side of the earth mound identified as a Norman motte.
 This includes the vaulted undercroft of a medieval kitchen which only survives at ground level and has a terrace above.
 The corbelled base of a stair turret survives in the western elevation - the wall and turret have been substantially reconstructed.
 Further stone structures incorporating a single storey utility room and garage are also attached.

 On the north-eastern side of the tower house is a nineteenth century stair tower which gives access to the first and second floor.
 Also attached to the stair tower at first floor level is a single-storey extension.
-The extension is built onto the Norman motte and is constructed in rendered brick and faced on the eastern elevation in stone.
+The extension is built on the earth mound and is constructed in rendered brick and faced on the eastern elevation in stone.
 It has a crenellated parapet which hides a mono-pitch slate roof.